Framing structural identifiability in terms of parameter symmetries: Analysing local structural identifiability using parameter symmetries

 decompose into a linear system of equations of the form

 where $M$ is a $\tilde{n}\times p$-matrix, $\boldsymbol{\chi}$ is a $p\times 1$-vector and $\mathbf{0}$ is the $\tilde{n}\times 1$-zero vector.
-Here, $p$ is the number of parameters, $\boldsymbol{\chi}=\left(\chi_{1},\chi_{2},\ldots,\chi_{p}\right)$ contains the parameter infinitesimals and the number of equations $\tilde{n}$ is a function of the number of monomials, e.g. ``$y_{1}\dot{y}_{2}^{2}$'', in the multivariate polynomials in $\Delta$.
-The first step in the CaLinInv-recipe, expressing the original system as an equivalent system solely depending on the observed outputs, is identical to the first step in the standard differential algebra approach (Algorithm~\ref{alg:differential algebra}).
-Thereafter, the methodologies differ where the differential algebra approach simply extracts the coefficients of the monomials and then reduces the resulting set of parameter combinations, whereas the CaLinInv-recipe solves the linearised symmetry conditions, generates parameter symmetries and calculates universal parameter invariants.
+Here, $p$ is the number of parameters and $\boldsymbol{\chi}=\left(\chi_{1},\chi_{2},\ldots,\chi_{p}\right)$ contains the parameter infinitesimals.
+The first step in the CaLinInv recipe, expressing the original system as an equivalent system solely depending on the observed outputs, is identical to the first step in the standard differential algebra approach.
+Thereafter, the methodologies differ where the differential algebra approach simply extracts the coefficients of the monomials and then reduces the resulting set of parameter combinations, whereas the CaLinInv recipe solves the linearised symmetry conditions, generates parameter symmetries and calculates universal parameter invariants.
 In terms of outcomes, both approaches yield the identifiable parameter quantities corresponding to universal parameter invariants.
-However, the CaLinInv-recipe yields the family of parameter symmetries whereas the standard differential algebra approach merely yields the universal parameter invariants.
+However, the CaLinInv recipe yields the family of parameter symmetries whereas the standard differential algebra approach merely yields the universal parameter invariants.